-Golden retrievers are handsome, intelligent, trainable and easy to handle, so why aren’t they more popular in the shooting field, wonders David Tomlinson
+Handsome, intelligent, trainable and easy to handle.
+So why aren’t golden retrievers more popular in the shooting field, wonders David Tomlinson

 One of the mysteries of the gundog world is why golden retrievers are a comparative rarity in the shooting field, especially compared with the ubiquitous Labrador.
-Fashion undoubtedly has a great deal to do with this, because a good golden, trained to the highest standard, is every bit a match for even the best of Labradors.
+Fashion probably has a great deal to do with this, because a well-trained golden is every bit a match for even the best of Labradors.

-Golden retrievers – relaxed and easy to handle
+Golden retrievers – relaxed, easy to handle with soft mouths

 Why is the Labrador the shooting dog of choice?